-Celebrate warmer days with a refreshing, fun and fizzy Rhubarb Bellini Prosecco Cocktail!
+Celebrate warmer days with a fun and fizzy Rhubarb Bellini Prosecco Cocktail!
+It's a refreshing sparkling wine cocktail made with an easy rhubarb compote and Prosecco.

-After a long dreary winter of rain, rain and more rain, we are more than ready to celebrate Spring.
-And with rhubarb sprouting in the garden, a glass of this Rhubarb Bellini Prosecco Cocktail is the perfect way to toast the arrival of warm weather!
+After a long dreary winter, who's ready to celebrate Spring?
+With rhubarb sprouting in the garden, a glass of this Rhubarb Bellini Prosecco Cocktail is the perfect way to toast the arrival of warm weather!

 It's a light and bright bubbly cocktail, delicately pink, with just enough sweetness to counteract rhubarb's tart flavour.